 Every kitesurfer was a beginner kitesurfer at one point in his or her life.
 We have all made mistakes and failed at some point.
 Although learning through the mistakes can be a good learning curve, you can save yourself some time by not repeating somebody else’s mistakes and choose to do things better.
 For years we observed the struggles of the new kiters and we gathered not just the Don’t but also the Do’s that will help you to progress in kitesurfing quicker and safer.

 Take Lessons from a Certified Instructor.

-Do: Book few hours of kitesurfing lessons from a certified instructor.
+Do: Book few hours from a certified instructor.

 Don’t: Learn on your own from scratch.

 Learning on your own is a sure way to pick up bad habits, lengthen your learning curve and maybe ruin it for somebody else on the beach and potentially cause a serious injury.
 Learning with a friend or on your own usually ends up in never really mastering the sport and 9 out of 10 end up dropping out.
 However good a kiter your friend is it doesn’t mean they will know how to teach kitesurfing in a safe and efficient way.
 Find a certified experienced instructor and get real lessons.